rgst-io/stencil/docs/reference/template-module.md

 - `modules` - a list of modules that this module depends on _ `name` - import path of the module depended on
   _ `version` - optional: A version to pin this module to.
+- `dirReplacements` - a key:value mapping of template-able replacements for directory names, often used for languages like Java/Kotlin with directories named after the projects
+  - key: The directory name to replace
+  - value: The template-able replacement name
+  - example: `"src/main/kotlin/com.projname": "{{ stencil.Arg \"project-name\" }}"` will take the `com.projname` directory and replace it with the result of rendering the template (replacing it with the contents of the module's argument named "project-name")
 - `arguments` - a map of arguments that this module accepts.
 A module cannot access an argument via `stencil.Arg` without first declaring it here.
   _ `name` - the name of the argument
   _ `description` - a description of the argument